dojo/docs/developer/design/loader/edit1.rst

     // template is a string loaded from the resource implied by myApp/templates/myModule.html });

-And a simple text plugin implementation:
+And a simple "text" plugin implementation:

 .. code-block :: javascript